seifertd/tournament3/README.md

 and the game number.
 In addition to the scorer, the pool configuration specifies 6 round multipliers that the scorer can use.
 The default multipliers are 1, 2, 4, 8, 16, 32
-There are 3 supported scorers:
+These are the supported scorers:

 1. Basic: each correct pick is worth a constant amount - the round multiplier configured for that round.